-Breeding program: One hundred (single, three-and four-way) crosses were made involving one or more source of native and exotic FHB resistance (Truman/Bess, Neuse, Jamestown, IL02-18228, IL97-1828, MO 080104) with elite Georgia lines that have moderate FHB resistance.
+Breeding program: One hundred thirty-nine (single, three-and four-way) crosses were made involving one or more source of native and exotic FHB resistance (Truman/Bess, Neuse, Jamestown, GA051173W (derived from Truman), IL02-18228, IL97-1828, MO 080104, INW0411,) with elite Georgia lines that have moderate FHB resistance.
 These populations were grown in a mist-irrigated inoculated FHB nursery.
-Thirty-three elite lines were evaluated at two locations for yield and disease resistance.
-Eight elite lines that were identified in the field with FHB resistance were entered in the Uniform Southern FHB nursery of which two lines had a high level of resistance from two different sources (Truman and IN981359C1) and four lines were entered in the Uniform Southern Wheat Nursery.
+Thirty-two elite lines were evaluated at two locations for yield and disease resistance.
+Eight elite lines that were identified in the field with FHB resistance were entered in the Uniform Southern FHB nursery of which two lines had a high level of resistance from two different sources (Jamestown and IN981359C1) and four lines were entered in the Uniform Southern Wheat Nursery.

-These populations and elite lines from a diverse set of sources to FHB offer potential improvement for future varietal releases in the Southeast.
-These populations and elite lines are available to other breeders in the region.
+These elite lines and populations from a diverse set of sources to FHB offer potential improvement for future varietal releases in the Southeast.
+These elite lines and populations are available to other breeders in the region.
 These lines will provide additional moderate FHB resistant as parent with high yield and potentially as new varieties for Georgia's producers.